amplication/docs/docs/premium-features/custom-types-and-actions.md

 Modules are organizational units that group related DTOs and Actions together.
 They help structure your application in a logical and maintainable way.

-Modules are closely tied to entities in your application, with each entity being generated as a Module containing all the entity's code (DTOs, APIs, and more).
-Each Module is generated as a folder containing all the DTOs and APIs code related to that Module.
+Modules are closely tied to entities in your application.
+Each entity is generated as a Module containing all the DTO and API code related to that Module.
 You can also create additional Modules based on your business needs and requirements.

 ### Create Module